 The minerals in the blue lagoon is super drying for the hair.
 I would highly recommend packing hair treatment products like Phyto or Aveda hair travel kits to fit damage to hair for after you visit the Blue Lagoon.
 Pack a quick drying towel for when you visit Seljavallalaug pool as there is nothing in terms of service in that location.

 You should remember to pack things such as moisturizers, lip balm, hand cream, and so on to protect your skin from the cold weather.
 There are plenty of travel hair beauty kits that cater to sensitive, dry and oily hair and skin.
 With the cold and wet weather in Iceland, especially if you are visiting Iceland over a week or even two.
 Stock up on decent skin care to protect your skin while exploring.

-Iceland is a wet country, and the landscape is varied, so you must remember to buy quality water-resistant hiking shoes, waterproof pants and waterproof jacket that are comfortable to wear about.
+Iceland is a wet country, and the landscape is varied, so you must remember to buy quality water-resistant hiking shoes.
+I have a complete guide to the best hiking shoes for Iceland on the blog.
+Also consider waterproof pants and waterproof jacket if you are going to be doing something more adventurous.
 You could take along a pair of boots too.
 As I said above, although I took Camper boots these were also warm but these also double as walking boots because of the sole.
 I would recommend packing something with fur or wool lined boots like Ugg or Camper, and Sorel.

 Mens and Ladies Winter Boots

 Other Items to Consider When Packing For Iceland

 Thermos Flask and Reusable Water bottle – Pack a thermos for hot drinks and a reusable water bottle for Iceland’s pure drinking water.